 Helping Hand understands the need for all individuals to be heard, to feel safe and to be cared for.
 This is especially important for those whose life experiences have caused them harm.
 We are committed to offering care based on choice, transparency and understanding – read our position statement about Forgotten Australians, Real Care the Second Time Around, to find out more.

-The Real Care The Second Time Around Project commenced in 2019 and is funded by the Commonwealth Government until June 2021.
+The Real Care The Second Time Around Project commenced in 2019 and is funded by the Commonwealth Government until the end of July 2021.
 This important project has been developed with Forgotten Australians by Helping Hand, in partnership with Relationships Australia South Australia and Flinders University.
 The project is working towards improving the access to quality aged care services for Forgotten Australians.
 These now older Australians experienced the physical and emotional trauma of being placed in institutional care as children during the 20th century.

 Forgotten Australians from The Real Care The Second Time Around Project have offered feedback on the types of resources they felt would help them to access aged care and be heard and understood.
 They identified one-page profiles that captured their individual stories, and that would follow them through the aged care pathway, as a useful resource.
 They also contributed comments to a resource for aged care providers that would help them identify the needs of Forgotten Australians, and that would result in individual and person-centred care without the need to keep telling their stories.
 Hard copy versions of these resources can be obtained by contacting Helping Hand by email or phone 1300 653 600, and they can be downloaded by clicking on the images or links below: